martinkearn/export-markdown-as-pdf/README.md

 If the folder contains an `.order` file, the script will compose the export in that order.
 Otherwise it will use the file system order.

+## Prequisites
+bash — Script is written for bash, standard on macOS/Linux.

+pandoc — Required to convert the combined Markdown file to PDF.
+- Install via Homebrew: brew install pandoc
+- Or via apt: sudo apt install pandoc

+LaTeX engine — Required by Pandoc for PDF export (default is pdflatex).
+- Recommended: MacTeX (macOS) or texlive-full / texlive-latex-extra (Linux)
+- Must include soul.sty and other common packages

 ## Usage
 Navigate to a folder containing one or more `.md` files and an optional `.order` file.